rlsalcido24/lakehouse_utils/README.md

 ### Database support:

-This package has been tested on Snowflake and Databricks.
+This package has been tested on Snowflake, Redshift, and Databricks.

 ### Manual 'Hello World' CUJ: